Fox to Stream Lions-Packers In 4K On Thanksgiving - What You Need to Watch - The TV Answer Man!

 TV Answer Man, do you know if the Lions-Packers game will be in 4K on Thanksgiving? — Bobby, Evanston, Illinois.

-Bobby, Fox will offer an upscaled 4K feed of the Green Bay-Detroit Thanksgiving game (November 23) at 12:30 p.m. on ET.
+Bobby, Fox will offer an upscaled 4K feed of the Green Bay Packers-Detroit Lions Thanksgiving game (November 23) at 12:30 p.m. on ET.
 This will be the first 2023 regular season NFL game in 4K and likely the only one.
 Here’s what you need to know to watch the game in the format.

 How Can You Watch Fox’s Games In 4K?